aim-lab/LUNet/README.md

 </table>

 ### LICENSE
-This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](LICENSE), which prohibits commercial use.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License, [see LICENSE file](LICENSE), which prohibits commercial use.

 ### Citation